parpalak/upmath.me/www/page/sample.md

 # Math Online Editor

 This editor is designed for writing math texts for the web.
-It converts the Markdown syntax extended with latex equations support into HTML code you can use anywhere in the web.
+It converts the Markdown syntax extended with LaTeX equations support into HTML code you can publish anywhere on the web.

 ![Latex](//tex.s2cms.ru/i/latex.jpg)